roeybiran/RBKit/README.md

 # RBKit

-A collection of utilities and extensions I find useful when making Mac apps.
+A helper library for developing Mac apps using Cocoa and Swift.